100+ video editing terms you need to know

 Macro

-A cut that uses an element in one scene to transition to the next is a match cut.
-For example, focusing on a circular shape in one scene to move to another circular shape in the next scene.
+A cut that connects visual elements between scenes is called a match cut.
+For example, focusing on a circular shape in one scene and transitioning to another circular shape in the next.

 Matte

 A matte is used in video editing to combine two or more elements into one final image.
-For example, combining a background image with the foreground subjects.
+For example, unifying a background image with subjects in the foreground.

 A memory bank is a computer component that stores data.